krystianczajkowski/bazy-danych-g1/lab_09_zadania.md

 create trigger kreatura_before_insert before insert on kreatura for each row begin
-    if new.waga > 0 then
+    if new.waga < 0 then
       signal sqlstate '45000' set message_text = 'waga mniejsza od 0';
     end if;
   end//

-delimiter //
 create trigger kreatura_before_update before update on kreatura for each row begin
-    if new.waga > 0 then
+    if new.waga < 0 then
       signal sqlstate '45000' set message_text = 'waga mniejsza od 0';
     end if;
   end//

+create trigger kratura_before_insert before insert on kreatura for each row begin
+    if new.waga < 0 then
+      set new.waga = 1;
+    end if;
+  end//

+delimiter ;
 ```

 # FUTRO